 Spooner Lake – Lake Tahoe Nevada State Park

-At the intersection of Highway 50 and Highway 28, this park is located near the Carson Range Pass.
+This park is located near the Carson Range Pass at the intersection of Highway 50 and Highway 28.
 It offers 50 miles of multi-use trails, including part of the Tahoe Rim Trail.
-The Spooner Lake Lake Tahoe Nevada State Park offers cabin camping along with backcountry camping.
+The Spooner Lake Lake Tahoe Nevada State Park offers cabin camping and backcountry camping.
 A new Spooner Lake Visitor Center and amphitheater opened recently.

 Tahoe Star Tours

-Explore the night skies with a choreographed astromony show.
-Then see the night sky for yourself using a Celestron telescope.
+Explore the night skies with a choreographed astronomy show.
+Then, see the night sky for yourself using a Celestron telescope.

-Held at the Spooner Lake Visitor Center and Amphitheater.
-Adult admission is $45 and kids 3 to 12 are $25.
-Held every Thursday and Saturday from mid June until Labor Day weekend.
+Held at the Spooner Lake Visitor Center and Amphitheater and the Northstar Cosmoarium.
+Adult admission is $50, and kids 3 to 12 are $30.
+Held at alternating locations every Thursday and Saturday from mid-June until Labor Day weekend.
 Program starts at 8 p.m.

 Tahoe Meadows Hike

-Take a wildflower hike with level terrain and a well-defined 1.3 mile trail in the Humboldt-Toiyabe National Forest.
-Explore a sub-alpine mountain meadow and walk along Ophir Creek’s boardwalk to enjoy the summertime wild flowers.
+Take a wildflower hike with level terrain and a well-defined 1.3-mile trail in the Humboldt-Toiyabe National Forest.
+Explore a sub-alpine mountain meadow and walk along Ophir Creek’s boardwalk to enjoy the summertime wildflowers.
 Stop and read the interpretive signs to learn more about Lake Tahoe.
-Leashed dogs welcome.
+Leashed dogs are welcome.

 Located 3.8 miles west of Mt.
 Rose Ski Resort on Nevada Highway 431 in the Humboldt-Toiyabe National Forest.
 Free